 And where most Veterinary Colleges boast an on-campus hospital where upper-year students can complete their in-clinic rotations, Arizona offers something a little bit different.
-Connected to more than 250 clinical partners, the College places final year students in rotational positions at real clinics across the country.
+Connected to more than 250 clinical partners, the College places final-year students in rotational positions at real clinics across the country.

-“By sending them to different areas and clinics, we aim to give our students a better perspective on what it actually looks like in a veterinarian’s office,” shared Katie Beringson, Director of Student Affairs and Admissions and Arizona’s College of Veterinary Medicine.
+“By sending them to different areas and clinics, we aim to give our students a better perspective on what it actually looks like in a veterinarian’s office,” shared Katie Beringson, Director of Student Affairs and Admissions at Arizona’s College of Veterinary Medicine.
 “It’s a more interactive way of learning about different offices, people, and personalities, rather than just going to a hospital filled with students.”

 “It helps our students prepare for the real world of being a veterinarian.”

 To ensure their applicants were well suited to this unique learning environment, Arizona Veterinary Medicine knew they needed to assess soft skills and traits as well as cognitive abilities within their admissions process.
 To do so, they enlisted the help of Kira Talent.

 Discover why applicants at Purdue's College of Veterinary Medicine are loving their virtual admissions process with Kira Talent

 Reviving an MMI that fell flat on Zoom